-The Activity Center allows eero Plus customers to view the number of inspections, threat blocks, and content blocks per network for that week.
+The Activity Center allows eero Secure customers to view the number of inspections, threat blocks, and content blocks per network for that week.
 Information is updated in-app regularly and refreshed every Sunday morning.
 In addition to the total count of blocks, subscribers can also see the categories of each block.

 Tap on the graph icon on the top right corner of the app dashboard to access the Activity Center or swipe left on the dashboard.
-Only eero Plus customers will be able to access the Activity Center.
+Only eero Secure customers will be able to access the Activity Center.

 Within each section, you can also view the total number of Inspections, Threat Blocks, and Content Filters by day, week, and month.